Special Diets During the Holidays

 If your guest list includes those with special nutrition needs, preparing a holiday feast that’s healthy and not harmful doesn’t have to be a chore and your guest/s will appreciate the effort you have put into including them.
 We’ve compiled a list of special-diet-friendly versions of holiday favorites.

 For the Diabetic: Sweet Potato Fries

-Sweet potatoes are packed full of good nutrition providing a good source of vitamin A, fiber and vitamin C, and they’re also lower in carbohydrates than regular potatoes.
-But all that goodness goes out the window on Thanksgiving when sweet potatoes are covered in syrups and sugar, butter and oozy gooey marshmallows.
+Sweet potatoes are packed full of good nutrition providing a good source of vitamin A, fiber, and vitamin C, and they’re also lower in carbohydrates than regular potatoes.
+But all that goodness goes out the window on Thanksgiving when sweet potatoes are covered in syrups and sugar, butter, and ooey-gooey marshmallows.
 Sweet potatoes are especially flavorful on their own so there’s no need to add extra sugar or butter.

 For High Blood Pressure/High Cholesterol: Baked Mac & Cheese

 Thanksgiving isn’t complete without mac-n-cheese, but for seniors battling high blood pressure and high cholesterol, this traditional dish can take a negative toll on those ailments.
 One slice of processed American cheese contains 406 milligrams of sodium, which is almost one-third of the AHA’s recommended daily amount.
-But substitute cheeses lower in sodium – such as mozzarella, Gruyere and cottage cheese – and you can make the dish more tolerable.
-Check out this recipe from eatingwell.com.
+But substitute cheeses lower in sodium – such as mozzarella, Gruyere, and cottage cheese – and you can make the dish more tolerable.

 For Difficulty Swallowing: Turkey Meatloaf